cozyCodr/form-filler/README.md

 # Lead Form Automation

 Automated lead data entry for theleadzone.com using Puppeteer with stealth mode.
-This application reads lead data from Excel files and automatically fills forms on the website with authentication handling.
+This application reads lead data from an Excel file and automatically fills forms on the website after the user manually logs in.

 ## Features

-- **Automatic Login**: Handles AWS Cognito authentication automatically
+- **Manual Login**: Requires the user to log in manually in the opened browser window.
+- **Interactive Login Verification**: Checks for successful login after manual authentication and prompts the user to re-login if needed.
 - **Excel Integration**: Reads lead data from Excel files (XLSX format)
 - **Stealth Mode**: Uses Puppeteer with stealth plugin to avoid detection
 - **Smart Form Filling**: Only fills highlighted fields based on requirements